ravi9/openvino-wiki/BuildingCode.md

   - [[Android* Systems|BuildingForAndroid]]
   - [[Raspbian Stretch* OS|BuildingForRaspbianStretchOS]]

-> **NOTE**: Please, refer to a [[dedicated guide|https://github.com/openvinotoolkit/openvino/wiki/CMakeOptionsForCustomCompilation]] with CMake options which control OpenVINO build if you need a custom build.
+> **NOTE**: If you need a custom build, refer to a [[dedicated guide|https://github.com/openvinotoolkit/openvino/wiki/CMakeOptionsForCustomCompilation]] with CMake options which control OpenVINO build if you need a custom build.

 ## Installing

-Once project is built you can install OpenVINO™ Runtime into custom location:
+Once the project is built you can install OpenVINO™ Runtime into custom location:

 ```
 cmake --install <BUILDDIR> --prefix <INSTALLDIR>